dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 #### 📜 **SQL Script:** `03.
 Inventory Turnover Analysis.sql`

-Managing inventory efficiently is essential for any retail business because it directly affects cash flow and profits.
-In this analysis, we focused on understanding how quickly products move from purchase to sale, helping identify items that linger too long on the shelves — which can tie up money and take up valuable storage space.
+Efficient inventory management is crucial for any retail business, as it directly impacts cash flow and profits.
+For this analysis, we focused on how quickly products move from purchase to sale.
+This helps us identify items that remain on shelves too long, which can tie up money and occupy valuable storage space.

 <!-----------------#-#----------------->
 ### a.
 Calculating "Days to Sell":
 <!-----------------#-#----------------->
-The key metric here is the “Days to Sell” — how many days it takes for an item to go from the moment it arrives in the store to when it’s sold for the first time.
-To find this, we compared the date the product was received with the date it was sold.
-This calculation was then stored in a new table called `InventorySaleLag`, making it easy to review later.
+Our key metric here is "Days to Sell" — the number of days it takes for a product to go from arrival in the store to its first sale.
+To calculate this, we simply each product’s received date with its first sale date.
+The results are stored in a new table called `InventorySaleLag` for easy review.

-While the full SQL script behind this table is detailed, the basic idea is straightforward: combine purchase and sales data to find the time gap between arrival and sale for each product at every store.
+Although the full SQL script is detailed, the core idea is simple: we combined purchase and sales data to find the time difference between arrival and sale for each product at every store.

 <!-----------------#-#----------------->
 ### b.
 Identifying Slow-Moving Inventory:
 <!-----------------#-#----------------->
-With the `InventorySaleLag` data ready, we ran a simple query to flag slow-moving items — those that took more than 60 days to sell after arriving.
-Identifying these products helps the business take action, like discounting or reevaluating stock levels, to free up cash and space.
+With the `InventorySaleLag` data ready, we ran a simple query to flag slow-moving items—products that took more than 60 days to sell after arriving.
+Identifying these items helps the business take action, such as applying discounts or adjusting stock levels, to free up cash and valuable storage space.

 ```sql
 -- Selects inventory items that took longer than 60 days to sell from the calculated data